Kaufman County Criminal District Attorney’s Office

 This position requires a thorough knowledge of criminal prosecution and court procedures.
-This position is responsible for handling misdemeanor legal matters and trying misdemeanor cases in County Court.
+This position is responsible for handling misdemeanor and felony legal matters and trying cases in County Court.

-- All aspects of prosecution of misdemeanor offenses, including case screening, preparation of pleadings, motions, affidavits, warrants and other paperwork as necessary, witness preparation, securing and gathering of evidence, and representation of the State of Texas in pretrial proceedings, as well as in criminal bench trials and jury trials in County Courts
+- All aspects of prosecution of criminal offenses, including case screening, preparation of pleadings, motions, affidavits, warrants and other paperwork as necessary, witness preparation, securing and gathering of evidence, and representation of the State of Texas in pretrial proceedings, as well as in criminal bench trials and jury trials in County Courts.

-- Formulation, justification and communication of plea offers in misdemeanor cases
+- Formulation, justification, and communication of plea offers in criminal cases.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The qualifications listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.